r0n22/blog/_posts/2025-05-25-pocket-shutting-down.md

 Couple things to note, if you do not get the `SYMFONY__ENV__SERVER_NAME` correct you will be able to login and have a functioning app but the stylesheets and images will not be working correctly.
 If this happens make sure you remove the container and recreate it.

-I keep all of my data in the local filesystem in seprate folders.
+I keep all of my data in the local filesystem in separate folders.
 I created a folder `wallabag` to store the mysql and image storage and mapped them using volumes.

 Once everything is up and running you can log into the system using the default user `wallabag` with password `wallabag`.
 I strongly suggest changing the default password.